What do Model Train Scales, Rail spacing, Rail Height, and Track Code, Fishplate / Joiner mean?

 The scale shows the reduction ratio according to the reality of the model.
 The use of model products that are reduced/produced using the same scale will ensure that the model area created is accurate and realistic.

 There are many generally accepted scale values in the world as well as different scales used by smaller groups.
-Scales can be represented as numerical proportions (eg 1/87), mostly expressed in letter codes such as HO, OO, N, TT, Z as determined by the standards.
-NEM and NMRA standards are decisive for the scales and standards are established by these institutions.
+Scales can be represented as numerical proportions (eg 1/87), mostly expressed in letter codes such as HO, OO, N, TT, and Z as determined by the standards.
+NEM and NMRA standards are decisive for the scales and standards established by these institutions.

 The scale indicates the reduction ratio between the real and the model.
 A model locomotive with a 1/87 scale or HO scale is the fact that its reality is reduced by 1 in 87.
 If we give an example, the HO scale model of a wagon, which is actually 10 meters tall, will be 11.5 cm in length.

 Rail spacing (Gauge) is the distance between two iron rails forming a line on the railway.
 In most railways in the world, this distance, which we will call the rail spacing, is 1,435 meters (1435mm).
 When we look at the HO scale, this length corresponds to 16.5 mm (1.65 cm).

 For many scales used in model training in its historical development; You can use the table at https://en.wikipedia.org/wiki/Rail_transport_modelling_scales

 Almost all scales used in modeling are listed at https://en.wikipedia.org/wiki/List_of_scale_model_sizes